Erruar/RTSS-CLI/README.md

 <strong>Clear OSD:</strong>
 "Saku RTSS CLI.exe" --reset

-### Integration
+# Integration

 Integrate the RTSS CLI into your project by invoking the executable with the appropriate arguments from within your code.
 This makes it easy to add RTSS support to any application, regardless of the programming language used.

-### How to integrate it in C#?
+## How to integrate it in C#?
 You can use the Process start (Process.StartInfo) for .exe but it will be better if you using the .dll import.
-It fill be faster up to 5 times.
+It will be faster up to 5 times.
 To integrate the .dll in your C# app you need:
 1. Download the SakuRTSSCLI.dll and put it in main folder of your C# project, like that